googleapis/dotnet-spanner-entity-framework/README.md

 [Interleaved tables](https://cloud.google.com/spanner/docs/schema-and-data-model#creating-interleaved-tables) define a parent-child relationship between two tables where the rows of the child table are physically stored together with the parent rows.

-Use the `InterleavedInParent` attribute on a child table to create an interleaved table relationship between two tables.
+Use the `InterleaveInParent` extension on a child table to create an interleaved table relationship between two tables.
 These relationships can be used in EF Core as if it was a foreign key relationship.

 ```cs